 15. Drinking culture

-Vietnam’s drinking culture is tie with social gatherings and making business interactions.
+The drinking culture is tie with social gatherings and making business interactions.
 Beer is a popular choice for casual settings with friends and colleagues.
 Rice wine, or “ruou,” is commonly consumed during special occasions and business meetings, serving as a means to establish connections and build relationships.
 This tradition reflects an important aspect of Vietnam’s culture, where drinks often facilitate bonding and communication.

 16. The language of Vietnam

-17. Vietnam war history is sacrosanct
+17. Vietnam war history

 Vietnamese see the war history as part of their life culture and would never talk against it.
 Additionally, Vietnamese people have a great sense of humor, but they don’t joke about the war years.
 Those were tough times for everyone in Vietnam.
 As a foreigner, you need to be careful with this topic and be very mindful when discussing Vietnam’s tear jerking war year, as it holds deep significance in the culture of Vietnam.